We often get asked...

 The number of curves required will increase the manufacturing costs for a bespoke curved rail.
 Likewise, the more curved rail components of a curved rail kit will also increase the overall price.

-An average price for a curved stairlift with one turn, suitable for a 'one turn' stair case, would be:
+A starting price for a new curved stairlift with one turn, suitable for a 'one turn' stair case, would be:

 These average figures are based on our independent industry knowledge.